ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 If you switch to other windows, you should see already logged-in SSH shells to your VMs.

 And this is it!
-After much learning and scripting, the cluster is finally running 🎉
+After much learning and scripting, the cluster of VMs is finally running 🎉

 ## Summary